 (Secret Aspiration) Dr. Katie would like to be a backup singer for Taylor Swift.

 Sherry is a founding member of CHAI and has spent most her working life in the management field.
 Sherry attended Chattanooga State Technical College in both the business management and paralegal programs.
-Because of her love of animals, she was a veterinary technician for 10 years before pursuing a career in Veterinary Hospital Administration and is a member of the Veterinary Hospital Managers Association.
-She is also certified in veterinary stem cell technician, full time college student, reiki master, and constantly strives to advance the use of integrative medicine in the veterinary community through education and organized events.
+Because of her love of animals, she was a veterinary assistant for 10 years before pursuing a career in Veterinary Hospital Administration and is a member of the Veterinary Hospital Managers Association.
+She is also certified in veterinary stem cell, reiki master, and constantly strives to advance the use of integrative medicine in the veterinary community through education and organized events.
 When not at work, Sherry enjoys home improvement projects and traveling with her husband Randy.

 (Secret Aspiration) Sherry aspires to organize the worlds largest flash mob.